nsk2021/PortfolioProjects/README.md

 ### 3. 🎬 Movie Portfolio Analyzer
 Analyzes top-rated movie data using `Pandas` and `Matplotlib` to uncover genre trends, rating distributions, and studio performance.
 - **Insight**: Found that drama and biography genres dominate high IMDB ratings, while a few key studios account for the majority of top-performing films.

 ---
+## 🏘️ US Housing Market Dashboard (Shiny for Python)

+An interactive web application built using [Shiny for Python](https://shiny.posit.co/py/), designed to visualize and analyze housing trends across the United States using Zillow data.

+- **Technologies Used**: `pandas`, `plotly`, `shiny`, `shinywidgets`
+- **Data Sources**: Median listing prices, new listings, and inventory by state/month
+- **Features**:
+  - Filter by state and date range
+  - Visualize time series for median list price, inventory, and new listings
+  - Display KPIs like current price and % inventory change
+- **Files**:
+  - `app.py`: Full interactive dashboard
+  - `app_starting_code.py`: Simplified prototype

+#### 🔍 Insight:
+Identified post-pandemic price surges and inventory shortages in major U.S. metros like Austin, Miami, and Phoenix.
+Supports housing market analysis for real estate firms and public policy research.

+---